 Its official.
 Soul Balladeer is now owned by Jim Matei.

 Denise and I sincerely wish you the best in your new adventure with Soul Balladeer Jim.

-She is a classic and with a trip to the beauty salon, she will be gorgeous.
 Thanks to those folks that have followed our little adventure these past years.

 Here is the official key transfer that just took place. 🙂